replikativ/konserve/README.md

 ## Serialization formats

 Different formats for `edn` serialization like [fressian](https://github.com/clojure/data.fressian), [transit](http://blog.cognitect.com/blog/2014/7/22/transit) or a simple `pr-str` version are supported and can be combined with different stores.
-Stores have reasonable default setting.
+Stores have a reasonable default setting.
 You can also extend the serialization protocol to other formats if you need it.
 You also need to provide [incognito](https://github.com/replikativ/incognito) support for records, if you need them.

 ### Tagged Literals